ccarterc/map_app/README.md

 This app was focused on helping people through therapy or for older people whose children want to understand the emotional health of their parents.

 I have also included on the about page the code to integrate google+.

+Currently it uses my own API Key, so please only use mine if you are trying it out or testing.
+Update with yours when you can by going to the Google API Dashboard and creating your own key.